fabtechmotorsports/FabtechWeb/server/README.md

 to allow it to be used for years to come with best practices at the forefront of boilerplate's design and structure.
 This is due to me wanting to eliminate the need to repeat tasks that are common when setting up an API focused 'micro-framework' using Codeigniter.

-I built this as a small scaffold for my API based projects and tried making it as un-opinionated as possible.
-It contains a number of cool features for REST APIs such as a built-in JWT library, static routes and middleware brought to us by the amazing `Luthier-CI` package, a proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and an extensive
+APIs such as a built-in JWT library, static routes and middleware brought to us by the amazing `Luthier-CI` package, a proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and an extensive